Download speed

 LizSpeedTest is currently available on Google Play for Android: open the store listing.

-Follow a room-by-room method to find weak coverage, interference, and hidden dead zones.
+Follow a room-by-room method to confirm whether the issue is weak coverage, interference, or local placement.